Rainbow even cycles: Acknowledgments

 \section{Acknowledgments}

 The first author is grateful to Boris Bukh, Ting-Wei Chao and Zilin Jiang for fruitful discussions.
+Part of this work was done after the graduation from Carnegie Mellon University in May 2023.
+As a postdoctoral researcher, the first author would like to thank \begin{itemize} \item Alfr\'{e}d R\'{e}nyi Institute of Mathematics (Budapest, Hungary) for hosting from Sep.~to Dec.~2023 (supported by ERC grant No.~882971, “GeoScape”, and the Erd\H{o}s Center), and \item Extremal Combinatorics and Probability Group (ECOPRO), Institute for Basic Science (IBS, Daejeon, South Korea) for hosting since Jan.~2024 (supported by IBS-R029-C4). \end{itemize}

 The second author would like to thank Peking University for a pre-admission in his tenth grade, and to thank Beijing National Day School (high school) for allowing him to skip all regular classes in the academic year 2021--2022.
 These privileges resulted in plenty of free time to study all kinds of exciting new mathematics, especially to work on this problem on rainbow even cycles.

-We thank two anonymous referees for their valuable feedback on the earlier version of this paper.
+We thank two anonymous referees for their valuable feedback on earlier versions of this paper.